Overview

 Clerk attributes a product as sold through Clerk when a visitor goes through these exact steps:

-1. Click a product through a Clerk.io recommendation or search result.
+1. Click a product through a Clerk.io recommendation, chat or search result.

 2. Proceed to put the product in their basket.